2012: Financial Resolutions Beat Out Health and Fitness

 Debt reduction.The Fidelity poll also shows Americans vowing greater savings and debt-shrinking plans as the new year approaches.

-Interestingly, paying off debt jumped into the top three, with 19 percent considering this goal for 2012 -- replacing making a budget.
+Interestingly, paying off debt jumped into the top three, with 19 percent considering this goal -- replacing making a budget.
 Paying off debt was the seventh most popular resolution last year.
 Nearly one-third (29 percent) of respondents say they are already in less debt today compared with the same time last year.

 The top long-term goal cited in the survey was saving more for retirement in an individual retirement account (IRA) or workplace savings plan (52 percent).
 This goal was followed by saving for college and retiree healthcare costs.